microsoft/botframework/README.md

 - [Analytics](#Analytics)
 - [Bot Framework SDK v3](#Bot-Framework-SDK-v3)

+## Bot Framework Composer - (Preview)
+Bot Framework Composer is an integrated development tool for developers and multi-disciplinary teams to build bots and conversational experiences with the Microsoft Bot Framework.
+Within this tool, you'll find everything you need to build a sophisticated conversational experience.

 ## Bot Framework SDK v4
 The Bot Framework SDK v4 is an [open source SDK][1a] that enable developers to model and build sophisticated conversation using their favorite programming language.